-Keep reading for illustrated instructions showing proper etiquette for addressing the outer and inner envelopes.
-Or, use our interactive form for quick answers on how to address invitations for most everyone attending your wedding.
-Make it even easier by letting us address your invitations for you with customized address labels!
+If you’re wondering how to correctly address your wedding invitations, continue reading below for illustrated instructions showing proper etiquette for addressing both the outer and inner envelopes.
+Or, use our interactive form for quick answers on how to address invitations for everyone attending your wedding.
+Let us help you make life simple by letting us address your invitations for you with customized address labels.

 To a Married Couple

-This is the most traditional form of addressing an invitation.
-Should you choose to include both persons’ names, the outer envelope can be addressed as Mr. and Mrs. HIS_FIRSTNAME LASTNAME.
+This is the most traditional form of addressing a wedding invitation.
+Should you choose to include both persons’ names, the outer envelope can be addressed as Mr. and Mrs. HIS FIRSTNAME LASTNAME.
 An alternate version includes both names as Mr. FIRSTNAME and Mrs. FIRSTNAME LASTNAME.

 To a Married Couple, Different Last Names

 When addressing a married couple or couple with different last names, it’s best to list the person to whom you’re closest to first on the outer and inner envelopes.
 If you know each one as well as the other, you may write them in alphabetical order.

 To an Unmarried Couple Living Together

 Similar to addressing a married couple, if you are addressing an unmarried couple who are living together, both names should be included on the envelopes.

 To a Married Couple, Hyphenated Last Name

 If only one person has a distinguished title, it’s proper etiquette to write his or her name, and title first.
 If the wife has a professional title, address her name depending on whether or not she uses her maiden name professionally.